holidayfordoc/holidayfordoc.github.io/index.md

 ## What about that Ph.D though?

 Bush claims to have a Ph.D from Columbia Pacific University in "Psychology: Health and Human Services."
-There's just one problem...
+There's just one problem:

 The state of California called Columbia Pacific University a "[giant scam... a diploma mill which has been preying on California consumers for too many years...
 The public is duped each time one of these worthless degrees is awarded](https://www.sfgate.com/education/article/Marin-Judge-Orders-University-in-Novato-To-Cease-2888658.php){:target="_blank"}" *([archive.org copy](https://web.archive.org/web/20190714210119/https://www.sfgate.com/education/article/Marin-Judge-Orders-University-in-Novato-To-Cease-2888658.php){:target="_blank"})*.
 The state brought enforcement action against the school to forcibly shut it down in the mid 1990s.
 All appeals were exhausted and it was forced closed by the state in 2000.
 It was never accredited, so no degree from there could have ever qualified anyone for medical certification of any sort.